godotengine/godot-docs/classes/class_node.rst

 void **set_process_internal** **(** :ref:`bool<class_bool>` enable **)**

-Enables or disabled internal processing for this node.
+If set to ``true``, enables internal processing for this node.
 Internal processing happens in isolation from the normal :ref:`_process<class_Node_private_method__process>` calls and is used by some nodes internally to guarantee proper functioning even if the node is paused or processing is disabled for scripting (:ref:`set_process<class_Node_method_set_process>`).
-Only useful for advanced uses to manipulate built-in nodes' behavior.

-\ **Warning:** Built-in Nodes rely on the internal processing for their own logic, so changing this value from your code may lead to unexpected behavior.
-Script access to this internal logic is provided for specific advanced uses, but is unsafe and not supported.
+\ **Warning:** Built-in nodes rely on internal processing for their internal logic.
+Disabling it is unsafe and may lead to unexpected behavior.
+Use this method if you know what you are doing.

 .. rst-class:: classref-item-separator